Menu

 The Bob Windle Leadership Award

-Candidates should show competency in 3-4 of the areas below:
+Nominees should show competency in three of the areas below:

 1. Leadership and Mentorship: The nominee should have demonstrated exceptional leadership qualities and served as an influential mentor or role model, guiding and inspiring others in their career paths.